tidy-finance/website/docs/42_factor_selection_with_machine_learning.md

 )
 ```

 The objects `fit_lasso` and `fit_ridge` contain an entire sequence of estimated coefficients for multiple values of the penalty factor $\lambda$.
 The figure below illustrates the trajectories of the regression coefficients as a function of the penalty factor.
-Both Lasso and Ridge coefficients converge to zero as the penalty factor increases.
+Both Lasso and Ridge coefficients converge to zero as the penalty factor increases.\index{Graph!ML prediction path}

 ```r